dtcenter/METplotpy/docs/index.rst

 The umbrella repository will be brought together by using a software package called `manage_externals <https://github.com/ESMCI/manage_externals>`_ developed by the Community Earth System Modeling (CESM) team, hosted at NCAR and NOAA Earth System's Research Laboratory.
-The manage_externals paackage was developed because CESM is comprised of a number of different components that are developed and managed independently.
+The manage_externals package was developed because CESM is comprised of a number of different components that are developed and managed independently.
 Each component also may have additional "external" dependencies that need to be maintained independently.